 Being an anxiety means that there is nothing physically wrong.
 Your body is able to pee in the normal manner but your mind is controlling this function.

 So, when it comes to treatment, it’s simply a matter of re-programming the mind.
 Setting it back to the way it was before the trigger that started the snowball effect of the shy bladder Paruresis.
-We say “simply” … sometims it’s not that easy of course!
+We say “simply” … sometimes it’s not that easy of course!
 But you can check out our section on Shy Bladder Cures That Work.